StephanieWillis/solar-and-heat-pump-savings/README.md

 # Heat pump and solar savings

-Web app to calculate bill and carbon savings from installing solar, a heat pump, or both.
+Web app to estimate bill and carbon savings from installing solar, a heat pump, or both in a home.
 Calculations account for proportion of solar generation that is used within the home vs. exported.

 Calculations are hourly rather than half-hourly because the Solar generation API we are using gives hourly results.